Skip to main content

 • plastic drop cloth or newspaper: To protect your floor under the frame.

 • Brush, varnish roller and paint tray: It is best to pour the varnish into the paint tray.
-Use the brush to paint corners and edges, and the paint roller to paint the surfaces.
+Paint the corners and edges with the brush and the surfaces with the varnish roller.

-Professional tip: When you turn the door, it is best to put soft cloths over the frames so as not to damage the new paint.
+Pro tip: When you turn the door, it is best to place soft cloths over the frames so as not to damage the new coat of paint.

 The perfect colour for your doors